MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was actually a woman?
-Ada Lovelace, an English mathematician and writer, worked on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine, during the mid-1800s.
-She was the first to recognize that the machine had applications beyond pure calculation, and published the first algorithm intended for implementation on such a computer, making her the world's first computer programmer.
-Ironically, this occurred in a time when women were not often associated with the sciences.
+The first computer programmer was a woman.
+Ada Lovelace, a mathematician and writer, is credited with writing the world's first machine algorithm for an early computing machine in the mid-1800s.
+Despite common stereotypes, programming wasn't always a male-dominated field.